 In this seminar, we will hear from three speakers and three different perspectives.
 Dr Kearney will take us through her research related to cardiovascular coupling through ageing and hypertension, and her work with public engagement.
 Dr McDonnell will discuss a number of studies conducted in South Wales, and the importance of clinical research in understanding the cardiovascular risk associated with heart failure patients on mechanical circulatory support.
 Finally, Dr Yousef will explore clinician and patient perspectives and the real life dilemmas of treating heart failure with mechanical circulatory support.

-Dr McDonnell is head of the Vascular Physiology Research Group and Senior Lecturer in Cardiovascular Physiology in the Cardiff School of Health Sciences at Cardiff Met.
+Dr McDonnell is head of the Vascular Physiology Research Group and Senior Lecturer in Cardiovascular Physiology in the Cardiff School of Sport & Health Sciences at Cardiff Met.
 He is currently principle investigator on a number of clinical cardiovascular physiology research trials: The ARCADE trial, investigating the impact of chronic obstructive respiratory disease on vascular health; the ACCT study, investigating the impact of ageing and hypertension on vascular health; and the HIT LVAD trial (European Commission funded, Horizon 2020, Marie Skłodowska-Curie actions grant), investigating the impact of Left Ventricular Assist Device implantation on patients with advanced heart failure.
 Dr McDonnell is currently an Adjunct Professor at Columbia University, College of Physicians and Surgeons, New York and an Honorary Research Fellow at Macquarie University, Australian School of Advanced Medicine, Sydney.

 Dr Zaheer Yousef, Consultant Cardiologist, Cardiff and Vale University Health Board.